MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/repair-officewebappsfarm.md

 ## Detailed Description

-The **Repair-OfficeWebAppsFarm** cmdlet removes all servers flagged as unhealthy from a farm.
+The **Repair-OfficeWebAppsFarm** cmdlet removes all servers flagged as unhealthy from a Office Online Server farm.
 This cmdlet updates the farm topology but does not clean up services and web applications on the servers that are removed.
 For this reason, we recommend making every effort to run the **Remove-OfficeWebAppsMachine** cmdlet from the unhealthy servers so that they are cleanly removed from the farm.
 Use the **Repair-OfficeWebAppsFarm** cmdlet only if the unhealthy servers have failed and you cannot run the **Remove-OfficeWebAppsMachine** cmdlet directly on them.